pszufe/2024_Julia_optimization_models_in_logistics/1_Basics/README.md

         ```
         git clone https://github.com/pszufe/2024_Julia_optimization_models_in_logistics.git
         ```
-        or you can download the entire repository from GitHub by clicking the green button `Code => Download ZIP`.
+        or you can download the entire repository from GitHub by clicking the link [here](https://github.com/pszufe/2024_Julia_optimization_models_in_logistics/archive/refs/heads/main.zip).
 If you download the repository you need to unzip it.

     2. Change the directory to where `Project.toml` and `Manifest.toml` files are located
         ```